vWernay/lua/README.md

 #### Tweaks/TODO:
 Ordered by priority.
-1. Fix/improve MSVC portions of CMakeLists.
-1. [geom](libs/glm-binding/geom): SIMD support (at the very least for the most commonly used functions).
+1. [geom](libs/glm-binding/geom): SIMD support (... for the most commonly use functions).
-1. Add support for two-dimensional geometrical structures (Ray2D, Line2D, Plane2D).
+1. Add support for two-dimensional geometrical structures: Ray2D, Line2D, Plane2D.
 1. Optimize `glm_createMatrix`.
 Profiling case '4x4 matrix creation (lua_Alloc)' is the one of the slowest operations in the added vector/matrix API.
 Worse when using the default Windows allocator.
 1. Improve build scripts for linking against custom allocators. [rpmalloc](https://github.com/mjansson/rpmalloc) has shown significant upsides for cases of tight loops that allocate many matrix objects.
 For example, the profiling case '4x4 matrix - 4 component matrix * matrix' (using TM_MUL; generational GC enabled) halved its execution time.
-1. Include GLM version control in binding library to support older GLM versions.
 1. Improve support for `glm::mat3x4` and `glm::mat4x3`.
 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`.
+1. Fix/improve MSVC portions of CMakeLists.
 1. Features/configurations to reduce size of binding library.
+1. Include GLM version control in binding library to support older GLM versions.

 ## Benchmarking
 **TODO**: Finish comparisons to...